 Aside from its healing properties, the sacred Amazonian brew ayahuasca is well known for inspiring deep psychonautic journeys and spectacular visions.
 These mind adventures or flights of the soul take place in strange, hyperspatial environments.
-Everything becomes ornamented with intricate designs that pulsate with light and color.
+Ayahuasca visions are adorned with intricate designs that pulsate with light and color.
 Most surprisingly, people usually report interacting with intelligent entities or “teachers” in the visionary environment.
 People describe encountering everything from animals, plants, and humans to gods, aliens, hybrids, and indescribable beings.

 These phantasmagoric sights can have a profound influence on anyone who witnesses them.
 They can appear incredibly vivid and detailed and well beyond anything you thought you could have dreamt up.
 Neuroimaging research indicates that the area of the brain responsible for vision lights up intensely during the ayahuasca experience, “comparable in magnitude to the activation levels of natural image with the eyes open”.
 The brain activation during mind wanderings or day dreaming looks similar to that of real dreaming during REM sleep, but ayahuasca visions feel very different from dreams.
 After the effects of ayahuasca have worn off, some partakers can be quite convinced that they indeed visited another plane of existence.

 After a profound ayahuasca experience, our ordinary world is often perceived with the understanding that it is not the be-all and end-all, but rather just one of the existences, and quite a limited one at that.
 There is no denying we live in a physical realm where things decay and dissolve, where laws of physics govern, and where stuff appears dense and stable.
 Having said that, we also know from physics that what constitutes matter is mostly empty space, and that matter is in constant motion.